himsin/dotfiles/README.md

 # dotfiles
 my personal dotfiles

+<h2>Setting bluetooth audio as default in KDE Plasma 5</h2>
+<p>Connect the device.
+Press Alt+Space, search for Phonon, and bring up the "Phonon audio and video" settings.
+Under the device preference tab, adjust the order of audio source, and you might want to just sort one list and click "apply device list to...".

 <h2>pulse config</h2>
 <p>it won't work for all, so you may try out float32le instead or any of default sampling formats:
 s16le, s16be, s24le, s24be, s24-32le, s24-32be, s32le, s32be float32le, float32be, ulaw, alaw